navneettomar11/technical-guides/java/concurrency.md

 ## What is difference Between the Runnable and Callable interfaces?
 How are they used?
 The Runnable interface has a single `run` method, it represent a unit of computation that has to be run in separate thread.
 The Runnable interface does not allow this method to return value or to throw unchecked expception.

 The Callable interface has a single `call` method and represent a task have a value.
 That's why the call method return a value.
 It can also throw exception.
-Callable is generally used in ExecutorService instances to start an asynchroonous task and them call the returned Future instance to get its value.
+Callable is generally used in ExecutorService instances to start an asynchronous task and them call the returned Future instance to get its value.

-## What are Executor and ExecutorServices ?
-Waht are the difference between these interfaces ?